 Southern cuisine had its beginnings in western Africa, where okra went with everything and rice was a way of life.
 The Gullah-Geechee, descendants of enslaved Africans brought to South Carolina’s Lowcountry and the Sea Islands of Georgia from places like Sierra Leone and Liberia for their knowledge of rice cultivation, were practicing farm-to-table cooking long before it was hip.

 “Seasonality, especially for those who still live in the countryside, is important because it makes the cuisine special,” says Dennis, who cooks Carolina blue crab when he can get it from James Island’s Louie the crab man.
 Louie, who Dennis describes as “an old-school Gullah dude” doesn’t have a storefront, but if you find him after he’s caught something, you’re in business.
 “It comes straight out the creek, straight to your hand.”

 These trips around Charleston to source fresh fare for Gullah-Geechee meals are rich and rooted in tradition—a fact that the city’s French Quarter Inn capitalized on a few years ago.

 A lack of mainstream availability for Gullah-Geechee cuisine led the boutique hotel in Charleston’s Historic District to launch an immersive culinary experience in 2018, during which chef Dennis took interested parties through his process and shared a lesson in both culture and cooking.
-(The tours were put on hold in March 2020 because of the pandemic.)
+(The tours have been on hold since March 2020.)